-Even though they’re very similar and equally effective, pull-ups and chin-ups are two different movements that target different muscle groups and both of them deserve a place in your training program.
+Even though they look similar and both are very effective, is there a winner between pull ups vs chin ups ?
+Is one better than the other one ?
+Pull-ups and chin-ups are two different movements that target different muscle groups and both of them deserve a place in your training program.

-In this article we’ll explore the differences between pull-ups and chin-ups and discuss the best way to incorporate them in your strength training program.
+In this article we’ll explore the differences between pull-ups vs chin-ups and discuss the best way to incorporate them in your strength training program.

 If the overhand grip is more transferable to your sport than an underhand grip, stick to the classic pull-ups.
 Also, the pull-up is a better choice if back development is your priority, or even if you’re looking to correct your posture.

 The chin-up is the underhand alternative of the pull-up and most lifters find it easier to perform than the latter.
 The movement is essentially the same, except that this variant employs an underhand grip (palms facing towards you) with hands narrower than shoulder width apart.